rails/rails/guides/source/asset_pipeline.md

 make to your source assets won't be reflected in the browser until the precompiled assets are updated.
 If your assets stop updating in development mode, the solution is to remove the `.manifest.json` file located in `public/assets/`.
+You can use the `rails assets:clobber` command to delete all your precompiled assets and the `.manifest.json` file.
 This will force Rails to recompile the assets on the fly, reflecting the latest changes.

 NOTE: Always ensure that the expected compiled filenames end with `.js` or